-- It is very easy to damage the hardware and screen.
+- It’s very easy to damage the hardware and screen.

 - The size of the screen is quite small compared to a laptop.

-- Tablets are expensive, and if they break, the cost of repair is almost as much as a new unit.
+- Tablets screen repairs are unreliable and can cost as much as a new unit.

 - There are few ports for accessories, and tablets can’t handle much data.